Skip Ribbon Commands

 Residential indoor wood burning is the single largest contributor to harmful fine particle emissions in the Metro Vancouver region.
 Fine particles are linked to negative health effects, particularly for the elderly, children, and people with chronic heart and lung issues.

-Although steps have been taken to reduce residential indoor wood burning emissions through voluntary measures, such as rebates for exchanging an old appliance for a new low-emission appliance and education campaigns, additional measures are required to reduce emissions.
+Although steps have been taken to reduce residential indoor wood burning emissions through voluntary measures, such as rebates for exchanging an old device for a new low-emission device and education campaigns, additional measures are required to reduce emissions.

-In March 2020, Metro Vancouver adopted a residential indoor wood burning bylaw.
-The bylaw requires residents who use wood-burning appliances to comply with “Best Burning Practices”, as defined in Schedule B. The bylaw also prohibits burning during the warmer season (May 15 to September 15) unless the wood-burning appliance is the sole source of heat in a residence, is in an off-grid residence outside the Urban Containment Boundary, or if there is an emergency (such as a power outage lasting for 3 hours or more).
+The bylaw requires residents who use wood-burning devices to comply with “Best Burning Practices”, as defined in Schedule B. The bylaw also prohibits burning during the warmer season (May 15 to September 15) unless the wood-burning device is the sole source of heat in a residence, is in an off-grid residence outside the Urban Containment Boundary, or if there is an emergency (such as a power outage lasting for 3 hours or more).
+Non-registered devices will not be permitted to burn in urban areas after September 15, 2025.

 Requirements will be phased in to promote cleaner technologies, with more stringent requirements in more densely populated areas.
 These requirements are being introduced in stages between 2020 and 2025 and will help further reduce exposure to wood smoke emissions: